 Honeymoon Beach is located within the Virgin Islands National Park – and is one of 7 beaches that make up the Caneel Bay Resort.

 The drive to the Caneel Bay Resort is just a few miles away from Cruz Bay heading South on North Shore Road (Rte 20).
 On your left is the main entrance and gatehouse to Caneel Bay Resort.
-Visitors can check in at the gate and use the lower parking area.
-There is a $20 charge – refunded with a $20 purchase during your visit.
+Visitors can check in at the gate and take the Honeymoon Beach / VI Ecotours golf cart shuttle to Honeymoon Beach.

 Hiking to the beach: Take the Lind Point Trail which starts at the VINP Visitor Center on the east side of Cruz Bay.
 The scenic hike is about 1 mile each way – and takes about 20>30 min.
 See map below.

 Honeymoon Beach has a soft white sand beach, easy shallow water access and the shade of coconut palms.
 Depending on the time of year and number of visitors – this beach can be one of the island’s true gems.
 With the addition of a water sports “shack” featuring the Honeymoon Beach All Day Pass including kayak rentals, SUP / stand up paddle board rentals, masks/fins and beach chairs – this wonderful beach offers a bit of everything!
-Visitors can also enjoy a “seasonal” food and drink concession, Canella Beach Hut.
+Visitors can also enjoy a “seasonal” food and drink concession, Bikinis on the Beach Bar & Grill.
 One caveat – during high season the beach gets a lot of visitors!

 Honeymoon Beach All Day Pass